Photographing Children in Front of the Christmas Tree

-I've spent years trying to learn how to photograph kids in front of the Christmas tree.
+I've spent years trying to photograph children in front of the Christmas tree.
+Or rather trying to photograph children in front of the Christmas tree well.
 Trying to capture those twinkly lights is difficult.
 It's so easy to over or under expose the photo and suddenly you've lost the magic you're trying to capture.
 But there are a few simple steps you can follow to improve your images.
 These tips are for those of you with a DLSR though.
 And you will need a tripod or something steady to stand the camera on.

-If you want to know how to photograph kids in front of the Christmas tree, the first thing you need to have is light.
+If you're going to attempt to photograph your children in front of the Christmas tree, the first thing you need to have is light.
 And not light from your flash.
-Ideally, the light should be coming from behind you, the photographer, illuminating the faces of your little ones.
+Ideally, the light should be coming from behind you, as the photographer, illuminating the faces of your little ones.
 If there isn't much natural light coming in from a window, then turn on any light source you have to hand.
 But make sure it's behind you, or at the very least, between you and your child.

 Place your child a good few feet in front of the Christmas tree, with the light (that's coming from behind you) shining onto their little face.
 Position yourself a further foot or two back from them.
 The beauty of the wide aperture is that it will focus on what is nearest to you, meaning your child will be lovely and sharp but that everything else will take on that beautiful blurriness we call bokeh.